 - Once you have found it, drag it to the trash bin.
 When you open the app again, a new cache file will be generated automatically.

-Take note, though, you must not clear out caches if you are uncertain, because these files are responsible for keeping your Mac’s performance smooth.
+Take note, though, that you must not clear out caches if you are uncertain since these files are responsible for keeping your Mac’s performance smooth.
 Deleting them indiscriminately will cause your computer to rebuild them, which will take time and may potentially trigger more errors.

 We’d like to know which fixes worked for you.
-Share them below!
+Comment on them below!